jonstewart/Sifter/README.md

 	FileBytesRead: 1735457181
 	Duration: 578 seconds

-Sifter attempts to extract the text of each file with the [Apache Tika](http://tika.apache.org) library.
+Sifter attempts to extract the text of each file via parsing with the [Apache Tika](http://tika.apache.org) library.
 Error messages are likely to appear during indexing related to exceptions from the text extraction process.
 This is normal.
-If Tika fails, then low-level text scraping (with UTF-8, followed by UTF-16) is attempted.
+If Tika parsing fails, then low-level text scraping (with UTF-8, followed by UTF-16) is attempted.
 Sifter indexes file slack and unallocated blocks as separate documents.
 Files that do not have any content (e.g., null clusters) are not indexed.

 By using a pipe to communicate, the files from evidence do not need to be written out temporarily in order to be indexed.
 Sifter's indexing operation is able to buffer the input and index most files in RAM (very large files will be written to disk as temporary files to avoid exhausting memory).
 When a file is read in, its content is handed to a separate worker thread that extracts the text from the file using Tika and then indexes the text and accompanying file system meta-data using [Apache Lucene](http://lucene.apache.org).
 The total amount of memory used during indexing is largely determined by multiplying the large file threshold size (MB) by the number of threads in the pool.